 Having a bike along on hunts raises some questions, of course.
 How do you get the bike to your hunting area?
 What do you do with the bike when you are in a treestand?
 How much mud and rough ground can the bikes cover?
 Will it operate in snow?

-Once I arrive at the hunting area, I usually leave the trailer in a motel parking lot and haul the bike in the back of my pickup where it is protected by the topper cap.
+Once I arrive, I usually leave the trailer in a motel parking lot and haul the bike in the back of my pickup where it is protected by the topper cap.
 I have found that putting a bike on a rack on the back of the truck means I will be cursed by driving wet gravel roads and getting the bike covered with mud.
 Seems to happen every time.

 A treestand can be carried on your back while pedaling a bike, which means your backpack can be put on your front.
 This can make it hard to pedal up hills when you need to stand up and grind it out.
-The stuff tends to move back and forth, making it very hard to pedal while standing.
-When carrying a lot on my person, I use the electric assist a lot more.
+When carrying a lot, I use the electric assist a lot more.

 Fat tires are notoriously thin-skinned and prone to flats.
 Some areas of the country have a lot more stickers and thorns than others.
-If you hunt in an area with a lot of plants which have large thorns, you will probably want to fill the tires with a run-flat substance right from the start.
+If you hunt in an area with a lot of thorny plants, you will probably want to fill the tires with a run-flat substance right from the start.

-You will learn quickly not to load the bike too heavy in the back.
-In fact, you will learn about this the first time you go up a steep hill — take my word for it.
-If you are loading saddle bags with gear, make you distribute some weight on the front of the bike to offset it.
+You will learn quickly not to overload the bike’s backend.
+In fact, this lesson is often learned the first time you go up a steep hill.
+Take my word for it.
+If you are loading saddle bags with gear, make sure you distribute some weight on the front of the bike to offset it.

 Most hunting locations will be a combination of easy going and hard going.
-I mentioned earlier that most public hunting lands have service roads, which make travelling a breeze.
+I mentioned earlier that most public-hunting lands have service roads, which make traveling a breeze.
 But there will be places you must go cross-country at times, so keep in mind that there will be trade-offs.
 Having the electric assist is a huge advantage in rough ground.

-Overall, I am pleased with the advantages a fat tire bike gives me for hunting public land.
-I am sure I will continue to find new uses and advantages as I use the bike more and more.
-I’m planning to use the bike for shed hunting next spring.
-I’m going to try it on an antelope hunt this fall and maybe a bear hunt next spring.
-Who knows what possibilities it may open up?
+Overall, I am pleased with the advantages a fat-tire bike gives me for hunting public land.
+I’m sure I will continue to find new uses and advantages as I use the bike more and more.
+Next spring, I plan to use the bike for shed hunting.
+This fall I’ll try the bike on an antelope hunt and, later, maybe a bear hunt.
+Who knows what possibilities it may bring?